Skip to main content

 The Brownie Club and The Cocoa Butter Club

-A powerful semi-autobiographical one-woman show, T21 Alchemy tells the story of a British woman of African Caribbean heritage who becomes a mother to a child with Down Syndrome.
+A powerful semi-autobiographical one-woman show, T21 ALCHEMY is a scratch performance that tells the story of a British woman of African Caribbean heritage who becomes a mother to a child with Down Syndrome.
 Through spoken word, music, and prose, the show navigates themes of motherhood, disability stigma, and resilience.
-Work-in-progress.
-Tickets: £5/4.
+Work-in-progress..
+More…

 Roshni by Sonia Sabri Company